bhagatsnath/Basic_Exercises/README.md

 Exercise 1: Dice Game

-That Java program simulates a two-player dice game for a set number of rounds.
+This Java program simulates a two-player dice game for a set number of rounds.
 In each round, players roll two dice, and points are scored for getting a pair (4 points) or consecutive numbers (2 points).
 The program keeps track of the total points for each player and then declares the winner at the end.

 --------------

+Exercise 2: Largest Number with Fewest Factor Calculator

+This java program uses loops and the Set Class to find the largest number less than 1000, that has the least number of factors.
+It iterates backward from 999, calculating the total number of factors (divisors) for each integer.
+The program maintains a record of the largest number found so far that is composite (has 3 or more factors) and possesses the smallest factor count.
+The final output is the specific number that satisfies both the "largest" and "least number of factors" criteria within the range.